- Your Cart (0)

 Kits containing different dyes for different fibres.
 Choose from Acid, Procion MX, Indigo, or Natural Dyes

-Create subtle shades of colour from the Fibrecrafts range of natural dyes and mordants
+Create subtle shades of colour by natural dyeing with the Fibrecrafts natural dyes & mordants

 Mordants for creating varying colours from natural dyes and helping the colours to bond